Tonywuhk/realai.org/frontier/towards-safe-and-beneficial-intelligence.md

 Many of today's problems, such as poverty, disease, and climate change, can be solved by an SI developed to benefit the world.
 It is also not obvious how these problems can be solved in any other way.
 When we look at some of tomorrow's problems, such as biological fragility and cosmic catastrophes, if we are to continue our civilization's past success, SI seems to be the only way forward.

-Since the recent rise of deep learning in 2012, evidence is mounting that we're on a promising path towards building general intelligence into computer systems.
+Since the recent rise of deep learning in 2012 ([LeCun et al., 2015](http://www.nature.com/nature/journal/v521/n7553/full/nature14539.html)), evidence is mounting that we're on a promising path towards building general intelligence into computer systems.
 The improvements in many areas such as vision, speech, language, and the game of Go, exceeded the expectations of the computer science community.
 The eventual construction of an SI that intelligently provides for, supports, and protects human society is on the horizon.
 It is an infrastructure our civilization can rely on to advance to the next level.

 The nature has been supplying to us essential elements of life, such as water, air, and sunlight, for billions of years.
 We don't expect interruptions, or gravity suddently turning upside down, ejecting everything on earth to the space, even though such unthinkable events could happen in the distant future.
 The nature is intelligent, because it allowed our civilization to rise within, at the same time, it is also remarkably reliable.
 In the long run, a safe and beneficial intelligent infrastructure should work in a similar way, supplying essential elements for the future human society, and its possibility of failure so remote that we rarely worry about it.